 Effects on demolition and cutting methods

 Fabric reinforcement holds component segments together after initial breakage and influences crack and fracture behavior.
-This directly affects the choice and combination of methods—especially for selective deconstruction, building gutting, and work with low vibration levels in sensitive environments.
+This directly affects the choice and combination of methods – especially for selective deconstruction, building gutting, and work with low vibration levels in sensitive environments.
+Pull-out behavior, debond lengths, and anchorage in thin covers control how cracks propagate and when segments fully separate, which in turn defines tool access and cutting needs.

 Use of concrete pulverizers